LSIL

 Low grade squamous intraepithelial lesion of the vagina

-What is low grade squamous intraepithelial lesion (LSIL) of the vagina?
-Low grade squamous intraepithelial lesion (LSIL) of the vagina is a non-cancerous, sexually transmitted disease caused by infection with human papillomavirus (HPV).
-This condition may affect both women and men.
-In addition to the vagina, LSIL can also affect the cervix and vulva.
-In both women …
+Low grade squamous intraepithelial lesion (LSIL) in the vagina is an abnormal growth caused by infection with human papillomavirus (HPV).
+The abnormal growth seen in LSIL is an example of dysplasia.
+In addition to the vagina, LSIL can also affect the anal canal, vulva, and cervix.
+In men, LSIL can affect the penis and scrotum. …

 Read More »